arash28134/achaemenid-grub-theme/README.md

   sudo apt-get install grub-customizer
   ```

-- Go to your directory where you have cloned repository.
-In my case /home/myuser/
+- Go into the cloned repository
-- Right click on cloned repository and choose "Compress" and then select .zip and hit Create
+- Right click on acahemenid directory and choose "Compress" and then select .zip and hit Create

 - Open Grub Customizer
 - Go to Appearance settings tab